Pilot’s Winter Fuels

 NEWS

-Baker Hughes reported last Friday that active U.S. oil rigs in the week ended June 23 fell by -6 to a 1-1/4 year low of 546 rigs.
-That is well below the 3-1/4 year high of 627 rigs posted on December 2, 2022.
-U.S. active oil rigs have more than tripled from the 18-year low of 172 rigs seen in Aug 2020, signaling an increase in U.S. crude oil production capacity.
+Baker Hughes reported last Friday that active U.S. oil rigs in the week ended Oct 13 rose by +4 to 501 rigs, recovering slightly from the prior week’s 20-month low of 497 rigs.
+That is well below the 3-1/4 year high of 627 rigs posted on Dec 2, 2022.
+Still, U.S. active oil rigs have roughly tripled from the 18-year low of 172 rigs seen in Aug 2020, signaling an increase in U.S. crude oil production capacity from pandemic lows.

 Have a Great Day,